Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-12-10-Executive-Summary.md

 #Experimental

-The orthogonal cutting model is 2D experimental technique that assumes a plane strain condition in the depth direction.
+The orthogonal cutting model is 2D a experimental technique that assumes a plane strain condition in the depth direction.
 Experiments can be performed that approximate this condition and are valuable as they simplify geometry such that 2D inspection of the microstructure is sufficient to characterize the chip or workpiece.

 [![Image](http://matinfteam4.github.io/images/final/experiment.png)](http://matinfteam4.github.io/images/final/experiment.png)